North Texas Transgender Student Allowed To Have Adopted Name Read During Graduation

 The teenager had the grades and even the cap and gown photo but had to wait until three days before graduation for knowing what name would be called during the ceremony.

-“Jjust shows how far I’ve come especially this year and to me knowing that I’m being called down by who I am just makes me feel better about myself,” said Alfie. “(It) makes me know that everything I’ve done and accomplished this year was worth it.”
+“Just shows how far I’ve come especially this year and to me knowing that I’m being called down by who I am just makes me feel better about myself,” said Alfie. “(It) makes me know that everything I’ve done and accomplished this year was worth it.”